Media files include: maps, photographs, figures, audio and video files.

 You must obtain permission directly from Birds of the World/Macaulay Library in order to use any of our content in any fashion whatsoever.
 Some of our content has been licensed for one-time usage, so we may not have permission to distribute or allow you to use.
 In these instances, you will need to contact the content creator directly to request the image itself and permission for usage.

-These are licensed by Lynx Edicions; all queries should be directed to: firstname.lastname@example.org.
+The print rights are owned by Lynx Edicions; all print queries should be directed to: firstname.lastname@example.org.